RafiqNuqman12/Wireless-Fencing-Scoring-System/README.md

 - Wired: foil
 - Wireless --- system is split into two(transmitter and receiver)
 - Transmitter is equivalent to weapon while receiver is equivalent to the scoring box/apparatus

+-- The file that has the name "Code for this project".
+However, it contains all the flowchart for the code implementation.